vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 ## Sunday July 26

-I weent to downtown Berkley.
+I went to downtown Berkley.
 I bought groceries from Trader Joe's (checked out at 5:06 PM) and then ordered a spinach masala dosa from Udupi Palace.

+## Monday July 27

+I went to Bangkok Thai Cuisine around 2:40 PM and got a yellow curry tofu.
+I was in the restaurant between around 2:46 PM and 2:55 PM.
+The waiter was the usual male one.